 Bread is bad for ducks!
-We all grew up feeding ducks at the local pond but we need to get the truth out there as many of us here at Wide Open Pets are chicken keepers but we also raise ducks!
+We all grew up feeding ducks at the local pond, but we need to get the truth out there as many of us here at Wide Open Pets are chicken keepers who also raise ducks!
 Ducks enjoy many of the same treats that chickens do.

 What do ducks love?
 Peas!
 Peas are high in niacin and ducks need this even more than chickens do.
 All of this advice applies to backyard ducks too!

 Should you ever feed wild birds knowing they get along fine without us?

 Too many handouts may be a problem!

 It causes overcrowding, disease, migration issues, and expectations!
 Mother Nature Network goes into detail on all of these issues but the one that stood out to us the most is delayed migration.

 "Artificial feeding has been known to shorten or even eliminate migration patterns of waterfowl.
 They may be reluctant to leave a reliable food source despite the onset of winter, and then struggle to survive as temperatures fall -- especially if the cold discourages their human feeders."

 And bread crumbs are just not good for wild birds.
 Very limited amounts may be ok but there are so many other alternatives and better treats and snacks.